RhysMurage/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group: Changes the group owner to school for file hello
 100-change_owner_and_group: Changes owner to Vincent and the group owner to staff
 101-symbolic_link_permissions: Changes the owner and the group owner of _hello to vincent and staff
+102-if_only: Changes the owner of the file hello to betty only if it is owned by the user guillaume